Banculochristinemae/My-Portfolio/portfolio_app/README.md

 bash
 pip install -r requirements.txt
 Step 4: Add Images
-Place your images in the images/ folder (see Image Requirements below)
+Place your images in the images/ folder according to the structure above

 Step 5: Run Application
 bash